Fantastic-Four124/nanotwitter/README.md

 The following was added to version 0.4:
  - [x] An account to loader.io was created and the pilot tests were run. *(Performed by Cameron Cho)*

- - [x] loader.io was utilized to sniff out bugs in the code.
+ - [x] Added more tests to flesh out interface and Minitest suite. *(Performed by Tom Willkens and Zhengyang Jo)*

  - [x] Test driven development was employed to complete the testing interface. *(Performed by Alex Wu)*